machawk1/log/_drafts/2022-12-30-year-in-review.md

 # Teaching

 In Winter 2022, I was grateful to be able to teach INFO624 Information Retrieval System for the third time at Drexel.
-I very much enjoy the course and hope to further incorpate interaction with ElasticSearch in future interations.
+I very much enjoy the course and hope to further incorporate interaction with ElasticSearch in future iterations.

 In Spring 2022, I was on research leave after having welcomed my son to the world on March 14, 2022.